wackfx/AirlineTycoon/README.md

 # AirlineTycoon

 This repository aims to complete the partial source code that is provided as a free bonus in the GOG release of Airline Tycoon Deluxe.

 To run it you'll need the game assets from the either the First Class, Evolution or Deluxe edition of the game.
 You can purchase these assets from GOG.com: https://www.gog.com/game/airline_tycoon_deluxe

+## Major Additions
+- Native Linux support
+- Dedicated server browser and NAT-punchthrough multiplayer (open source server at: https://github.com/WizzardMaker/ATDMasterServer)

 ## License